curtisackland/music-library-manager/README.md

 # Running the application
-We reccomend running the applicaiton within docker containers.
+We recommend running the application within docker containers.
 The docker-compose.yml file in the root of the project directory contains most of the configuration needed to get the containers working.

 ## Service Consumer Configuration